 How To Become A Cyber Security Analyst

-Cyber security analysts employ various processes and technologies to detect, prevent, and manage cyber threats to help protect their organisations.
+Become a cybersecurity analyst by employing various processes and technologies to detect, prevent, and manage cyber threats to help protect organisations.
 Here in Northern Ireland, there are many Cyber Security Analyst jobs advertised.
 From our research, this is the most in demand role, especially for entry level Cyber Security roles, and projected growth is enormous.
 This article will look closer at this job and what skills, training, and certifications potential employers are looking for.

 What Are Cyber Security Analysts?

-A security analyst supervises databases, information networks, and computer infrastructure to protect the companies information and data.
+A cybersecurity analyst supervises databases, information networks, and computer infrastructure to protect the companies information and data.
 They are also often referred to as information security professionals or analysts.

 Cyber security analysts protect a companies IT infrastructure (including computer software, hardware and networks) from a wide range of malicious activities.
 They monitor operating systems and networks, assess and analyse alarms, detect security threats, and report on false alarms, network intrusion attempts and threats, either escalating or resolving them depending on their severity.
 Some may even be involved in producing reports and contingency plans for their company.